 - Campus and College Career Services.
 Collaboration with campus and college career services resources to support job search.

 - Shanghai Office.
 To support students seeking internship and employment opportunities in China.

 - Student Assistance Center.
 Identify community or government resources available to assist students; however, eligibility for some options may be dependent on citizenship or residency status.

 Campus remains open but many offices, including ISSS, are following federal and state recommendations and closing for foot traffic.
 The majority of our staff will be working from remote locations.
 However, while our physical offices will be closed to the public, we will remain open for phone and email correspondence.
 Appointments will continue to happen via phone, an OPT video workshop is already on our website, and we will continue to provide as many services as we can during this temporary operational shift.

 USCIS has granted schools permission to electronically sign I-20’s and e-mail them as attachments, so you will receive your I-20 in this way.
-This ability has not been extended to DS-2019’s, so these documents will be mailed once the ‘Shelter in Place’ order expires for the State of Illinois.
+This ability has not been extended to DS-2019’s, so these documents will be mailed.
 Please also remember you do not need a travel signature to leave the US.
-You will need one to return but a new document with this endorsement can you delivered to you via e-mail (I-20s) or regular mail (DS-2019s).
+You will need one to return but a new document with this endorsement can you delivered to you via e-mail (I-20) or regular mail (DS-2019).

 If all information on the I-20 remains the same at this time, students may request a new document via the Reprint/Replace I-20 form in iStart.
 Please select 'travel' as the reason for the request.
 ISSS has received temporary permission from SEVP to send documents electronically.
 We will e-mail the new I-20 with a travel signature, and students will need to print out and sign the new document.